 Table 0.2.4.
-Estimated change in potential net economic benefits to the commercial sector (PS) from Action 1 (2021 \$).
-56 Table 0.2.5.
-Estimated change in potential landings (numbers of fish) to the recreational sector from Action 1 Table 0.2.6.
-Estimated change in potential net economic benefits to the recreational sector (CS) from Action 1 (2021 \$).
-56 Table 0.2.7.
+Estimated change in potential net economic benefits to the commercial sector (PS) from Action 1 (2021 \$). from Action 1 (2021 \$) from Action 1 Table 0.2.6.
+Estimated change in potential net economic benefits to the recreational sector (CS) from Action 1 (2021 \$) Table 0.2.7.
 Estimated change in potential net economic benefits (recreation and commercial combined) from Action 1 (2021 \$) ^a Table 4.2.1.1.
 The commercial sector allocations for snowy grouper based on the revised total ACL from Preferred Alternative 2 in Action 1.
-The commercial season is split into two seasons.
-Season 1 is from January 1 - June 31 and it receives 70% of the total commercial ACL.
-Season 2 is from July 1 - December 31 and it receives 30% of the total commercial ACL Table 4.2.1.2.
-The recreational sector allocations for snowy grouper based on the revised total ACL from Preferred Alternative 2 in Action 1.
-Recreational allocations were determined using an average weight from SEDAR 36 Update (8.93 lbs gw) Table 4.3.1.4.
-The projected South Atlantic snowy grouper recreational landings (number of fish) and closure dates expected for each Alternative of Action 3 using a three-year (2017-2019) and five-year (2015-2019) average.
+The commercial season is split into two 1 seasons.
+Season 1 is from January 1 - June 31 and it receives 70% of the total commercial ACL Season 2 is from July 1 - December 21 and it receives 20% of the total commercial ACL.
+Season 2 is from July 1 - December 31 and it receives 30% of the total commercial ACL ACL ACL from Preferred Alternative 2 in Action 1.
+Recreational allocations were determined using an average weight from SEDAR 36 Update (8.93 lbs gw) Table 4.3.1.3.
+Average number of snowy grouper landed by the recreational sector by wave from the South Atlantia based on a three year average (2017 to 2010) and a five year from the South Atlantic based on a three-year average (2017 to 2019) and a five-year average (2015 to 2019).
+Landings include trips reported from Monroe County, FL.
+The confidence interval was developed based on the standard deviation of the three years Table 4.3.1.4.
+The projected South Atlantic snowy grouper recreational landings (number of fish) and alogura datas supported for each Alternative of Action 2 using a three user (2017) fish) and closure dates expected for each Alternative of Action 3 using a three-year (2017- 2010) and five year (2015, 2010) every a the regrestional ACL entions considered here 2019) and five-year (2015-2019) average.
 The recreational ACL options considered here assume sector allocations of 87.55% commercial and 12.45% recreational (Preferred Alternative 2 of Action 2).
-Source: SEFSC MRIP FES Recreational ACL Database [March 17, 2022].
-Table G.1.1.1 The predicted percent change in landings per trip from the current 200-lb gw trip limit.
-2 Table G.1.1.2.
-The projected 2023 closure dates with an ACL of 99,562 lbs gw for snowy grouper by season with different trip limit options and 95% confidence interval (CI).
-Note that 70% of the ACL is allocated to the January through June season and 30% to the July through December season.
-2 Table G.1.2.1.
-The predicted percent change in landings per trip from the current 200-lb gw trip limit.
-4 5 Table G.1.2.2.
+Source: SEFSC MRIP FES Recreational ACL Database [March 17, 2022] Table G.1.1.1 The predicted percent change in landings per trip from the current 200-lb gw trip limit grouper by season with different trip limit options and 95% confidence interval (CI).
+Note that 70% of the ACL is allocated to the January through June season and 30% to the July through December season Table G.1.2.1.
+The predicted percent change in landings per trip from the current 200-lb gw trip limit 5 Table G.1.2.2.
 The projected closure dates with each ACL option for snowy grouper by season with different trip limit options and 95% confidence interval (CI).
-Note that 70% of the ACL is allocated to the January through June season and 30% to the July through December season Figure G.1.3.1.
-Recreational landings of Snowy Grouper (number of fish) by year and wave from 2010 to 2019 for the South Atlantic region.
+Note that 70% of the ACL is allocated to the January through June season and 30% to the July through December season from 2010 to 2019 for the South Atlantic region.
 Landings include trips reported from Key West, FL up to the Virginia and North Carolina border

 Table G.1.3.1.
-Average number of Snowy Grouper landed by the recreational sector by wave from the South Atlantic from 2015 to 2019.
+Average number of Snowy Grouper landed by the recreational sector by wavefrom the South Atlantic from 2015 to 2019.
 The landings included trips reported from